 The signatories of the Manifesto, believe our aims can be achieved by establishing an integrated approach to the travel and tourism sector.
 The Manifesto sets out the European policy priorities that need to be further improved in the area of tourism, such as competitiveness, skills and qualifications, reducing seasonality, digitalisation and sustainability.

 On 20 February 2014, the European Commission adopted its long-awaited EU strategy on coastal and marine tourism.
-Recognising the sector's potential for sustainable growth and job creation, the strategy outlined 14 actions to help coastal regions and businesses tackle the challenges they face and strengthen the sector's position as a key driver of Europe's blue economy.
+The European Strategy for more Growth and Jobs in Coastal and Maritime Tourism recognises the sector's potential for sustainable growth and job creation, the strategy outlined 14 actions to help coastal regions and businesses tackle the challenges they face and strengthen the sector's position as a key driver of Europe's blue economy.
 Since the adoption of the Lisbon Treaty, tourism which was before an exclusive competence of Member States and required unanimity for any decision, moved to the domain of shared EU and national competence, subject to a qualified majority for actions.
 The European Commission is for the first time competent to propose concrete actions and encourage Member States and regional/local authorities as well as stakeholders like the industry to engage in a number of them.

 Of particular interest to the boating industry, the following actions are proposed in the Communication: